I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Tokyo’s Ritz-Carlton has just the perfect cocktail for those with money to burn – the $18,000 martini.
-It’s a perfectly ordinary mix of gin and vermouth, but in addition to an olive or twist of lemon this drink comes with a one carat diamond.
-There’s also a personal rendition of the song “Diamonds are Forever,” to go along with the drink.
+Tokyo’s Ritz-Carlton has just the perfect cocktail for those with money to burn: the $18,000 martini.
+It’s a garden-variety mix of gin and vermouth, but in addition to an olive or twist of lemon, this drink comes with a one-carat diamond.
+There’s also a personal rendition of the song “Diamonds are Forever” to go along with the drink.

-Some people don’t care for hard liquor so perhaps a little bubbly will stimulate the taste buds.
-As reported by St. Louis Magazine a bottle of 1907 Heidsieck & Co.
-Monopole Champagne is going to $275,000 a pop.
+Some people don’t care for hard liquor, so perhaps a little bubbly will stimulate the taste buds.
+As reported by St. Louis Magazine, a bottle of 1907 Heidsieck & Co.
+Monopole Champagne is going for $275,000 a pop.
 The wine was on its way to Czar Nicholas II of Russia when the ship carrying it was torpedoed by a German submarine in the Gulf of Finland.
 A couple of thousand bottles were salvaged in 1998 and are now on the market.

-While the 99 percent make do with mac and cheese until the next paycheque comes in, the well-heeled are tripping over themselves trying to get reservations at some of the world’s priciest eateries.
+While the 99 percent make do with mac and cheese until the next paycheck comes in, the well-heeled are tripping over themselves trying to get reservations at some of the world’s priciest eateries.

-This is not garden variety with double cheese and pepperoni.
-The Ludovic XIII is pretty special: “The 20 cm crust,” writes Steff Sanchez of MSN News, “is topped with lobster, tuna caviar and a pouring of Louis XIII Remy Martin cognac.
+This is not ordinary pizza with double cheese and pepperoni.
+The Ludovic XIII is pretty special: “The 20 cm crust,” writes Steff Sanchez of MSN News, “is topped with lobster, tuna caviar, and a pouring of Louis XIII Remy Martin cognac.
 And all this comes at the mouth-watering price of £6,700 (about $8,840).

 It does not come in a cardboard box, nor do you have to tip the delivery guy.